mdancho84/mdancho84.github.io/_posts/2018-10-08-python-and-r.md

 <p class="date text-center">Report with R and Python via <code>reticulate</code> and <code>radix</code></p>

-We'll go through the basic steps used to build this "Python + R with reticulate" report in an `RMarkdown` document using both Python and R.
+We'll go through the basic steps used to build this "R + Python with reticulate" report in an `RMarkdown` document using both Python and R.

 ### Step 1: Setup R + Python Environments